 Following David's untimely death in 1979, The Teachers' Choir committee at the time decided that there should be a fitting and lasting tribute and memorial to his work.
 The result, in 1979, was the establishing of The David Clover Vocal Prize, the first competition being held in 1980.
 The David Clover Vocal Prize later became The David Clover Competition for Singers, and in 2010 was re-named The David Clover Festival of Singing.
 The original Vocal Prize provided an opportunity for singers to perform songs of their own choice with a view to being helped and encouraged by experienced judges of singing, and that ethos is still as strong as it ever was.

-Over the years, internationally famed singers and teachers of singing have associated themselves with this festival including Constance Shacklock (contralto and Festival President from 1985 - 1999), Marjorie Thomas (contralto), Jean Allister (contralto), Rae Woodland (soprano), Nigel Perrin (ex-Kings Singers), Mollie Petrie (soprano) and Mark Wildman (bass, currently Head of Vocal Studies at the Royal Academy of Music and the Festival’s current President).
+Over the years, internationally famed singers and teachers of singing have associated themselves with this festival including Constance Shacklock (contralto and Festival President, 1985 - 1999), Marjorie Thomas (contralto), Jean Allister (contralto), Rae Woodland (soprano), Nigel Perrin (ex-Kings Singers), Mollie Petrie (soprano and Festival President, 1999 - 2015), Elizabeth Watts (soprano) and Mark Wildman (bass, currently Head of Vocal Studies at the Royal Academy of Music and the Festival's current President).

 Once the annual Festival has ended, The City of Sheffield Teachers' Choir is always delighted to invite singers from the Festival to share in its concerts when possible.